8bitflynn/VDRIVE/README.md

 - VICE 3.9’s version of `c1541.exe` is incompatible — but will likely have a implementation soon.
 - PRG (no disk) files can be loaded by selecting them in search and issuing `LOAD "*",8,1` to inject directly into memory.
 - Multiple C64s can connect to a single VDRIVE server and share disk images — enabling lots of possibilities locally or remotely.
+- VDRIVE is optimized for PRG workflows and single-file compatibility.
+Multi-disk games, fastloaders, and custom loaders may not function as expected.
+Celebrate what works, and understand the limits.
+- Future versions may expand compatibility by staging full disk images locally, unlocking broader support without compromising simplicity.

 ---